federicabraccioli/federicabraccioli.github.io/_pages/research.md

   - /resume
 ---

-## "The Institutional Role of the Italian Mafia: Enforcing Contracts When the State Does Not" [JMP] <br />
+## "The Institutional Role of the Italian Mafia: Enforcing Contracts When the State Does Not" [JMP]
 draft available soon

 # Work in Progress